langchain-ai/chat-langchain/README.md

 The app leverages LangChain and LangGraph's streaming support and async API to update the page in real time for multiple users.

+## Running locally

+To run the app end-to-end locally, please use the code and documentation from this [branch](https://github.com/langchain-ai/chat-langchain/tree/langserve).

 ## 📚 Technical description

 There are two components: ingestion and question-answering.